SamanthaHassal/Survey-Design/Canada 2019 election full turnou what if/README.md

 # Data retrieval:

-CES data: simply install the cesR library using the following command
+CES data: simply install the cesR library using the following command: devtools::install_github("hodgettsp/cesR")

 GSS data: to access the GSS data, you will need to do the following
 1. log into the CHASS (Computing for Humanities And Social Sciences) page: http://dc.chass.utoronto.ca/myaccess.html